PrefectHQ/prefect/docs/tutorials/first-steps.md

     return requests.post(url).json()
 ```

+The arguments and keyword arguments defined on your flow function are called _parameters_.

 !!! note "Asynchronous functions"
     Even asynchronous functions work with Prefect!
 We can alter the above example to be fully asynchronous using the `httpx` library:
     ```python